nguyenha1910/opentowork/README.md

     If it's not installed or does not match your Chrome version, follow the following instructions:

-    For Chrome versions 115 or newer, find the matching Chromedriver version and its URL [here](https://googlechromelabs.github.io/chrome-for-testing/).
+    For Chrome versions 115 or newer, find the Chromedriver file URL [here](https://googlechromelabs.github.io/chrome-for-testing/).
 Make sure the URL obtained is for the chromedriver binary of the platform and channel that matches your Chrome installation.

     For older Chrome versions, Chromedriver can be downloaded from [here](https://chromedriver.chromium.org/downloads).

     With the URL for the Chromedriver version, run the following code using your specified URL:
     ```bash
     # use your URL after chromedriver.zip
-    curl -o chromedriver.zip https://storage.googleapis.com/chrome-for-testing-public/122.0.6261.111/linux64/chromedriver-linux64.zip
+    curl -o chromedriver.zip <your_chromedriver_link_here>
     ```
     Unzip the file and find the unzipped folder name
     ```bash